MohamedShawkyBayoumi/MyReads-A-Book-Tracking-App/README.md

 update(book, shelf)
 ```

+You pass in the book instance, and the new shelf, then you simply do a book.shelf = shelf, and update the app state with this.setState
+Depending on how you do that, you might need to understand the concept of binding the 'this' keyword

 * book: `<Object>` containing at minimum an `id` attribute
 * shelf: `<String>` contains one of ["wantToRead", "currentlyReading", "read"]
 * Returns a Promise which resolves to a JSON object containing the response data of the POST request